 When applying to BSG, all students take a pre-entry assessment, which includes an assessment of their English levels in relation to the level needed to study successfully at that age group.
-If the school determines that a child needs EAL support they will be enrolled on the SEALS programme.
+If the school determines that a child needs EAL support they will be enrolled in the appropriate EAL programme.

-During the programme children are regularly assessed (on our Progress in EAL scale).
-After progressing through this scale, a child will have sufficient English to succeed in the mainstream, at which time they will graduate from the SEALS programme into the mainstream where, of course, they will continue to develop their social and academic English alongside their classmates.
+During their EAL study children are regularly assessed (by classwork, coursework, homework, tests, and examinations) against Language Targets appropriate for their age and English level.
+Reaching these targets shows that a child has sufficient English to succeed in the mainstream, at which time they will graduate from the EAL programme into the mainstream where, of course, they will continue to develop their social and academic English alongside their classmates.

-It is important to note that the English language demands of our curriculum get increasingly advanced as children get older.
+It is important to note that the English levels and Language Targets get increasingly advanced as children get older.

 Therefore, a child may be succeeding in improving their English, but still require support as they move to a higher year.
-As mentioned above, children learn languages at very different speeds, and language acquisition can become more difficult as a child gets older.
-For these reasons our SEALS provision and students' EAL needs change significantly in different phases and key stages, from Early Years, through lower primary and upper primary.
+As mentioned above, children learn languages at very different speeds, and language acquisition becomes more difficult as a child gets older.
+For these reasons our EAL provision and students' EAL needs change significantly in different phases and key stages, from Early Years, through lower primary and upper primary, into secondary and beyond.